NAACO Brigadier

-The North America Arms Corporation Brigadier pistol was developed to meet Canadian requirements for a service handgun in the aftermath of World War II.
-It was based largely on the FN GP35 Hi-Power self-loading pistol of 1935, but scaled up significantly.
-Whereas the Hi-Power used the 9 mm Para cartridge, the NAACO Brigadier used a new long-case .45" round of much greater power than the then-standard .45 ACP.
+The Brigadier is a pistol developed by the North America Arms Corporation (NAACO) to meet Canadian requirements for a service handgun in the aftermath of World War II.
+It was based largely on the FN GP35 Hi-Power self-loading pistol of 1935 but scaled up significantly.
+Whereas the Hi-Power used the 9×19mm cartridge, the NAACO Brigadier used a new long-case .45 inch round of greater length and much greater power than the then-standard .45 ACP.
 With a standard 230 gr bullet, the .45 NAACO cartridge could produce muzzle velocities of up to 1600 ft/s, or almost twice as fast as the .45 ACP.
-In order to keep weight down, the pistol used an aluminium slide, but still weighed more than four pounds, unloaded.
+In order to keep weight down, the pistol used an aluminium frame, but still weighed more than four pounds, unloaded.
 Its box magazine could carry eight rounds of ammunition.
 A removable trigger module allowed for a fully automatic configuration, complete with an attachable butt-stock.
 This would produce a sub-machine gun configuration called the Borealis (never constructed).
 Gunsmith Robert Herman and Designer Russell Sutherland spent a year developing the prototype.